psychemedia/storytelling-notes/and-the-girl-played-on.md

 For at that time, if there was no father in the house, the permission to marry must come from the lord.

 " Then I will give you leave to do so...
 But on one condition.
-The churchyard is filled with nettles that grow over all the tombs  ?
+The churchyard is filled with nettles that grow over all the tombs.
 Go there and gather the nettles, then spin them into two fine shifts.
 One shall be your bridal shift... and the other shall be my shroud.
 For you shall only be married on the day that I am laid in my grave."
 And with that, the Count turned away with a mocking laugh.

 VI